Does the flagship Inov-8 Roclite Pro G 400 Gore-Tex live up to the hype?

 5. The verdict 3.5/5

 An incredibly lightweight and durable boot, with epic grip and all-day comfort.
-It’s versatile and reliable making it a brilliant adventure enabler.
-Durability and price are the only flaws.
+It’s versatile and reliable, making it a brilliant adventure enabler.
+However, durability massively lets it down, particularly considering the price point.

 - Durable and waterproof